 Looks cheap on paper.
 In practice, you waste time re-verifying the same accounts over and over.

-VOIP Detection is Real
+VoIP Detection is Real

-Major platforms actively maintain blocklists of VOIP number ranges.
+Major platforms actively maintain blocklists of VoIP number ranges.
 Even if a virtual number works today, it may be flagged tomorrow - leaving you locked out of critical accounts.

-The real fix: SIM-based, non-VOIP SMS verification
+The real fix: SIM-based, non-VoIP SMS verification

 If you want consistent delivery, use real SIM-based mobile numbers - physical U.S. carrier lines receiving SMS through AT&T, Verizon, or T-Mobile directly.

-That's the whole point of VoidMob: real, non-VOIP U.S. mobile numbers that behave like personal devices, accessible by API or dashboard for automation.
+That's the whole point of VoidMob: real, non-VoIP U.S. mobile numbers that behave like personal devices, accessible by API or dashboard for automation.

-What non-VOIP actually means in practice
+What non-VoIP actually means in practice

-Non-VOIP = real carrier identity.
+Non-VoIP = real carrier identity.
 Each number maps to a SIM inside a physical modem on a live mobile network.
 That gives you:

 - Direct routing through the carrier SMSC (Short Message Service Center)